bigchaindb/bigchaindb/docs/source/prod-node-setup-mgmt/overview.md

 Thankfully, there are tools that can help (e.g. provisioning tools and configuration management tools).
 You can use whatever tools you prefer.

 As an example, we provide documentation and code showing how to use Terraform and Ansible (together).
+We use:

 * [Terraform](https://www.terraform.io/) to provision infrastructure such as AWS instances, storage and security groups
 * [Ansible](https://www.ansible.com/) to manage the software installed on that infrastructure (configuration management)